ubikorp/astro-lacking/src/content/post/playlists/2023-09-12-listening-to-the-higsons.md

   notes: Your conscience is singing at you
 - sequence: 22
   song: E.S.P.
-  artist: Sonny & The Sunsets
+  artist: Sonny + the Sunsets
   artist_slug: sonny-sunsets
   album: Self Awareness Through Macrame
   time: '3:08'